halfer/ufw-vpn/README.md

 * Check that you can browse the web.
 * Disconnect your VPN manually.
 * Check that you can no longer browse the web.

+Dependencies
+---

+The Composer libraries are only needed to run the tests.
+The first tagged release required PHP 7.1, and since then I've added a Dockerfile, so installing the tests is not dependent on the version of PHP on the host.

 Enhancements
 ------------